 She currently lives in Hudson, Ohio with her husband and their three vibrant children.

-Magistrate Angela Hardway replaces Magistrate Todd serving all six judges and presiding over small claims, civil, traffic and criminal matters.
+Magistrate Angela Hardway serves all six judges and presides over small claims, civil, traffic and criminal matters.
 Magistrate Hardway also supervises the Small Claims Court Mediation Program.

 Magistrate Hardway graduated from The University of Akron School of Law and was admitted to the practice of law in the State of Ohio in 2004.
 She is a member of the Akron Bar Association, the Ohio State Bar Association and the Ohio Association for Justice.